riboflavin/test-framer-sync/compare/granola-vs-zoom-ai.md

 | Language Support                  | ❌ English only       | ❌ English only      |
 | Desktop App                       | ✅ Yes (Mac-only)     | ✅ Yes (Mac & Windows) |
 | iPhone & Android Apps             | ❌ No                 | ✅ Yes (Both)        |
-- Granola may appeal to individuals or small businesses looking for a free plan with basic features, but may not be suitable for those needing deep integrations with other tools or advanced automation capabilities.
-While it is easy to use and supports local recording, it lacks integration with popular platforms like HubSpot and Notion.
+Granola might appeal to individuals or small businesses looking for a free tool that is easy to use and allows for local recording.
+However, it lacks integrations with popular platforms like HubSpot and Notion, limiting its usefulness for those who rely on these tools for productivity.
+Additionally, its focus on in-person meetings may not suit users who conduct most of their meetings remotely.

-- Zoom AI, on the other hand, could be preferred by users who prioritize seamless integration with Zoom and calendar apps, as well as the availability of desktop and mobile apps.
-However, it falls short in terms of integrations with other tools and lacks an automation engine, limiting its ability to assist users in maximizing productivity during meetings.
+Zoom AI, on the other hand, could be attractive to Zoom users seeking a seamless integration with their calendar and a wider range of language support.
+Nevertheless, its lack of integrations with other key platforms and absence of an automation engine may hinder its ability to truly streamline meeting processes for users who require more comprehensive tools.
+Both tools may fall short in providing users with the depth of integrations needed to enhance their meeting productivity effectively.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.